artemisdesignstudios/docs/docs/02_keyboards/02_january/01_overview.md

 ![](resources/january_1.jpg)

-### Status: In Progress
+### Status: In Production
-- Manufacturing of the January is currently in progress.
-Please check our [Updates](/blog) page for progress on the January.
+- Manufacturing is currently underway.
+Please check our [updates](/blog) page for the latest news regarding the January.
 - The keyboard is slated to ship to customers in Q4 2023.

 ---

-## Description
+### Description

-The **January** is a 60% O-Ring mount keyboard featuring a copper weight and a sweeping side profile.
-The design of the January came about as an experiment to test the accentuated side curves and rounded front and back edges, and it eventually forked into its own project.
+The **January** is a 60% o-ring mounted keyboard featuring accentuated curves and a copper weight.
+We originally designed the board to test some aesthetic choices, most notably the gentle side sweep with a rounded front and back.
+The weight engraving was done by kitkat.

-The January features a scripted engraving of its name on the copper weight, framed within an outline.
-The design on the weight was done by kitkat.

 ![](resources/january_weight.jpg)

-## Details
+### Details

 - **Layout:** 60%
 - **Mounting Style:** O-Ring